CANNY 7.2 Duo. CAN Driver

 Register Return Values

-0 = there is no data in the CAN driver receive buffer of the specified interface.
+0 = there is no actual data in the CAN driver receive buffer of the specified interface.

 CANx Received Data Register IDL 0…0xFFFF = value of the lower part of the identifier of the CAN message received on the specified interface